 As digital transformation accelerates, there is a growing need for adaptive ITSM models and frameworks.
 The digital age demands IT services that are not only efficient but also flexible and responsive to continuous technological and business changes (Pajk, Indihar-Stemberger & Kovacic, 2012).
-ITSM models and frameworks provide structured approaches to managing IT operations, offering consistency, enhancing communication and ensuring alignment with industry standards (Gray & Rumpe, 2021).

-Emerging technologies present both opportunities and challenges for ITSM and traditional ITSM models and frameworks, which were developed for a less complex technological environment, often lack the flexibility needed to address the rapid changes occurring today (Melendez, Dávila & Pessoa, 2016).
-Therefore, ITSM models and frameworks must evolve by incorporating principles such as adaptability, collaboration. and risk management (Shahsavarani & Ji, 2011; Kraus et al., 2021).
+ITSM models and frameworks provide structured approaches to managing IT operations, consistency, offering enhancing communication and ensuring alignment with industry standards (Gray & Rumpe, 2021). technologies Emerging present both opportunities and challenges for ITSM and traditional ITSM models and frameworks, which were developed for a less complex technological environment, often lack the flexibility needed to address the rapid changes occurring today (Melendez, Dávila & Pessoa, 2016).
+Therefore, ITSM models and frameworks must evolve by incorporating principles such as adaptability, collaboration, and risk management (Shahsavarani & Ji, 2011; Kraus et al., 2021).
+This study critically evaluates various ITSM models and frameworks to assess their strengths and limitations in the context of modern, digitally transformed environments.
+The insights derived from this evaluation have been instrumental in the development of an adaptive ITSM framework that integrates best practices while addressing the dynamic challenges of the digital era.